 For example, $T\mapsto T^\ast$ would exchange

 for an appropriate choice of $N$.
 Since the examples in \eqref{inter-ex1} are conjugate to those in \eqref{inter-ex2}, this operation does indeed give another sorted ShBT.

 Let $\cA$ and $\cB$ be bars in $T$.
 We write $\cA \approx \cB$ if the two bars have unprimed entries in the same column or have primed entries in the same row.
 We also write $\cA \approx \cB$ if $T$ has two diagonal boxes $(i,i)$ and $(i+1,i+1)$, the bar $\cA$ consists of one of the two diagonal boxes (and no off-diagonal boxes), and the bar $\cB$ contains the box $(i,i+1)$, or vice-versa.
-An equivalence class for the transitive closure of $\approx$ is a \emph{two-row-group} (respectively, a \emph{two-column-group}) if the the class contains at least two bars in $T$ and the bars in the class fit entirely in two rows (respectively, columns), with the following exception: for classes such as
+An equivalence class for the transitive closure of $\approx$ is a \defn{two-row-group} (respectively, a \defn{two-column-group}) if the class contains at least two bars in $T$ and the bars in the class fit entirely in two rows (respectively, columns), with the following exception.
+It is possible to have classes that consist of exactly three boxes (in two or three bars), two of which are diagonal, and which therefore fit entirely into two rows and also into two columns; for example:

-that consist of exactly three boxes (in two or three bars), two of which are diagonal, we classify them as two-row-groups (respectively, two-column-groups) if their non-diagonal entry is unprimed (respectively, primed).
-(Thus, of the three tableaux in \eqref{2r2c}, the first is a two-row-group and the others are two-column-groups.)
-Our first observation is that every non-singleton equivalence class of $\approx$ is either a two-row-group or a two-column-group.
+We refer to these classes as \defn{two-row-groups} (respectively, \defn{two-column-groups}) if and only if their non-diagonal entry is unprimed (respectively, primed).
+Thus, of the three tableaux in \eqref{2r2c}, the first is a two-row-group and the others are two-column-groups.